 As unfortunate as it all may sound, there is light at the end of this tunnel.
 Since its launch last November 12, 2020, stocks for the PS5 are somewhat improving even though it still might be inconsistent going into 2022.
 We have a global pandemic to thank for that.

 No one likes a bully.
 Especially ones that affect our wallets.
 One of my favorite narratives that developed this year is finding out that scalpers are now losing money slowly, but steadily.
-It’s even gone as far as the bully gets bullied themselves.
+It’s even gone as far as the bully getting bullied themselves.

-The problem still exists, but at least more and more people are starting to realize that being patient is way better than paying 2 or even 3 times more.
+The problem still exists, but at least more and more people are starting to realize that being patient is way better than paying two or even three times more.
 I look forward to the day when everything comes back to normal.
 People can meet face to face, I don’t have to go outside wearing a mask, and being able to play video games with a lot more people.